In-patient luxury rehab center in Thailand

 3. Heroin

 Heroin is an opioid drug made from morphine.
-Heroin addiction is a serious and life-threatening substance use disorder indicated by persistent heroin use regardless of consequences.
-People use heroin in many forms, such as injecting, snorting, or smoking.
+Heroin addiction is a severe and life-threatening substance use disorder indicated by persistent heroin use regardless of its consequences.
+Heroin is consumed through injecting, snorting, or smoking.

-In 2020, around 902,000 people aged 12 or older reported using heroin in the past 12 months.
-The same report shows that about 691,000 people from the same age group in the United States had a heroin use disorder in the past year.
-Heroin overdose played a role in 13,165 deaths in 2020.
+Around 1.1 million people aged 12 and older reported using heroin in 2021.
+In comparison, about 1 million people from the same age group in the United States suffer from heroin use disorder, according to a report by the National Survey on Drug Use and Health.
+Heroin overdose played a role in 9,173 deaths in the same year, as reported by CDC WONDER Database.

-A specific cause of heroin addiction is unclear.
+The specific causes of heroin addiction are unclear.
 Several contributing factors are involved in heroin addiction.
-These include genetic predisposition, family dynamics, social circle, and deficiency in neurotransmitters that encourages people to seek the sensation of pleasure.
-Having other mental health problems also contributes to heroin addiction.
+These include genetic predisposition, family dynamics, social circle, and deficiency in neurotransmitters that encourage people to seek the sensation of pleasure.
+Coexisting mental health problems also contribute to heroin addiction.

-Diagnosing heroin addiction includes thorough evaluation and assessment, like with other types of substances.
+Diagnosing heroin addiction includes a thorough evaluation and assessment by a healthcare expert.

 4. Anabolic steroids

 Anabolic steroids are synthetic variations of the male sex hormone testosterone.
-They’re used primarily as performance-enhancing drugs to increase muscle mass and decrease body fat.
+These are performance-enhancing drugs to increase muscle mass and decrease body fat.
 Anabolic steroid addiction is a strong or compulsive need to take anabolic steroids and experience cravings when not using them.

-Evidence shows that 32% of people who misuse anabolic steroids become dependent on them.
+Evidence shows that 32% of people who misuse anabolic steroids develop a dependence on the substance.

-Causes of addiction to anabolic steroids include underlying mental health problems such as body dysmorphic disorder, family history of substance abuse and addictive behaviors, and the environment, i.e., exposure to the drugs through the social circle.
-Physical causes such as the effects of anabolic steroids on hormones and neurotransmitters could also play a role.
+Causes of addiction to anabolic steroids include underlying mental health problems such as body dysmorphic disorder, family history of substance abuse and addictive behaviors, and exposure to the drugs through social circles.
+Physical causes, such as the effects of anabolic steroids on hormones and neurotransmitters, could also play a role.

 Diagnosis of anabolic steroids addiction is similar to the diagnostic process of other substance use disorders.
 It includes psychological evaluation and physical assessment.
-A healthcare provider may order some laboratory tests if necessary.
+Medical laboratory tests may be necessary for the diagnosis.

 Anabolic steroid addiction affects a person by inducing extreme changes in their mood and behavior.
 The addict can be very aggressive, furious, and overreact.
 This can affect relationships.